 Duct Attenuators (Imperial)

-A collection of reactive, absorptive and cross talk attenuators for use in square and round duct.
-Developed in partnership with industry experts.
+A free collection of Revit families covering reactive, absorptive and cross talk attenuators for use in square and round duct.

-Our collection contains reactive, absorptive and cross talk attenuators for use in both square and round duct.
-The cross talk attenuators are available in U, Z and L shapes, and the inline attenuators have both type-driven and duct size instance-driven versions.
+Our latest collection of Revit families follows on from our work with industry experts.
+This week we focus on duct attenuators.
+The collection contains reactive, absorptive and cross talk attenuators for use in both square and round duct.
+The cross talk attenuators are available in U, Z and L shapes and the inline attenuators have type driven and duct size instance driven versions.

 Our collection contains two reactive attenuators from IAC Acoustics and Ruskin.
 Both attenuators are rectangular with square duct connections.
-They come in set sizes and lengths from their manufacturers and, as such, are controlled by a type catalog with over 60 types.
-The Ruskin model has slip joint connection method and the IAC Acoustic model is flanged at both ends.
+They come in set sizes and lengths from their manufacturers and as such are controlled by a type catalogue with over 60 types.
+The Ruskin model has slip joint connection method and the IAC Acoustic model is flanged at both end

 We have five absorptive attenuators which have their width and height set as instance specific, so they are defined by the duct size they are dropped into.
 From Price Industries, we created their rectangular RL/RM/RH model.
 The family has four internal types defined by the various lengths.